 Using an event study framework, this paper examines the evidence in equity markets concerning the anticipated impact of the regulatory reforms.
-Our evidence suggests that the anticipated regulatory impact of the Financial Recovery Act was mixed, while the Rapid Revitalization Act was expected to disproportionately favor weaker Japanese banks.
-As such, it appears that the market was skeptical about the degree to which the new acts would lead to true banking reform.
+Our evidence suggests that the Financial Recovery Act was expected to hurt large banks, while the anticipated impact of the act by financial strength was mixed.
+In contrast, the anticipated impact of the Rapid Revitalization Act was expected to be unambiguously anti-reform, as news favorable to its passage disproportionately favored large and weak Japanese banks.

-JEL classification numbers: G21, G28 Key words: Japan, bank regulation, financial stabilization
+JEL classification numbers: G21, G28

+Key words: Japan, bank regulation, financial stabilization

 &lt;sup>1 This paper was partially written while Spiegel was visiting the Bank of Japan.
 Yoshihiro Asai and Hiroshi Kokame provided excellent research assistance.
+Helpful comments were received from Ed Kane, Heather Montgomery, and seminar participants at the 2002 APFA meetings, Tokyo, Japan.
 The views expressed in this paper are those of the authors, and not necessarily those of the Federal Reserve Bank of San Francisco or the Board of Governors of the Federal Reserve System.